PeytonRG/ReactPaperSwifters/README.md

         VStack {
             Text(book.title)
             Text(book.author)

+            Spacer()

+            Button("Update Title") {
+                // this update will be reflected in the ParentView as well book.title = "New title"
             }
         }
     }
+}
 ```
 - In summary, passing data from parent to child in React requires passing it as a prop that should be treated as immutable data.
-If you need to update it, do so via a callback.
+If you need to update it, do so via a callback function.
 In SwiftUI, use a class that conforms to the `ObservableObject` protocol, manually tell SwiftUI which properties to watch for changes, and then make use of the `@StateObject` and `@ObservedObject` property wrappers.
 This means that in React, state "owned" by the parent should only be modified in the parent, but in SwiftUI, changes can be made from parent or child, so long as you're using the correct setup for your state.